All About the Swamp Willow

 The Swamp Willow can grow in almost any soil type, although it needs plenty of moisture and continuously in the growing season due to the nature of the roots.
 They are most commonly found in swamps and on river margins and any land that is known to be full of water moisture in the soil.
-The average temperatures that it can grow best in are between 59 and 93 degrees Fahrenheit.
+It can grow best in average temperatures between 59 and 93 degrees Fahrenheit.
 In the first year, the tree can grow 1.2 inches tall.
-In ten years, the tree can grow to an average of 15 inches tall.
+The tree can grow to an average of 15 inches tall in ten years.
 In 20 years, it can grow to an average of 22 inches tall.
 In 40 years, it can grow up to 31 inches tall.
 The tallest at full maturity will reach up to 43 inches tall.
 It can take 55 years for full maturity.
 The tree has a lifespan of 70-85 years.
 As it is a week tree, the branches can break off much more comfortably when it reaches full maturity.
 Either with heavy winds or by lack of trimming.
-When planting your tree, it should be spaced 21x the stem diameter.
-Thinning your tree as it grows is also going to increase your yield amount.
+Space 21x the stem diameter when planting your tree.
+Thinning your tree as it grows will also increase your yield.
 That allows it to become taller and more extensive in width.
 Also, it allows the weight of the tree not to be overbearing.

 Usefulness in landscaping

-These trees are often used for the flexibility and lightness of their wood; It was once used for artificial limbs as it does not splinter easily.
+These trees are often used for the flexibility and lightness of their wood, once used for artificial limbs as it does not splinter easily.
 It is still used today for crates and boxes.
 In your landscape, however, it can do many beneficial things for your garden.
 The bark and the leaves have tremendous healing power for Rheumatism.
 From the bark, salicylic acid is extracted and used as the primary ingredient for aspirin.
-The root of the tree is also authoritative in healing patients with malaria and babesiosis.
-The tree is very useful in erosion protection as it was flooded resistant and herbivore-resistant.
+The tree's root is also authoritative in healing patients with malaria and babesiosis.
+The tree is very useful in erosion protection as it is flooded-resistant and herbivore-resistant.
 If your soil in your garden has toxins in it, the Swamp Willow tree with suck it up and take it in, relieving your land of the vapor.
 The vapors are then dissipated through the leaves of the tree.
 In season it is one of the first trees that the honey bees go to for pollen.